 No. There is no scientific evidence to prove that cycling or any cycling-related technique can impact your height.

 Can biking during puberty have a greater impact on height growth compared to biking in adulthood?

 Biking during puberty may stimulate the growth of hormones to an extent (10).
 However, this does not guarantee a significant increase in height.
 Biking during adulthood has no impact on one’s height whatsoever.

 How does nutrition and overall health impact height growth, and how does this relate to biking?

 Adequate nutrition plays an important role in height growth (3).
-Some important dietary nutrients necessary for healthy growth in children are proteins, calcium, and Vitamin A and D. On the other hand, malnutrition can lead to stunted growth.
+Some important dietary nutrients necessary for healthy skeletal growth and bone density in children are proteins, calcium, and vitamins A and D. On the other hand, malnutrition can lead to stunted growth.
 Biking does not relate to height growth at all; if anything, it can help maintain overall body fitness.